 Grooming is about much more than presentation - it can be a great way to enrich your relationship, writes Linda Parelli.

-In this article, we’re going to look at how you can have a nicely groomed horse with a neat mane and tail, shiny coat and clean edges (ears, chin and fetlocks), and how to achieve that goal as naturally as possible with your horse’s best interests in mind.
-We’ll also look at how you can have your horse looking great while enhancing your relationship and solving behavioural problems all at the same time.
+In this article, we're going to look at how you can have a nicely groomed horse with a neat mane and tail, shiny coat and clean edges (ears, chin and fetlocks) and how to achieve that goal as naturally as possible with your horse's best interests in mind.
+We'll also look at how you can have your horse looking great while enhancing your relationship and solving behavioural problems simultaneously.

 Horses hate to be groomed for one of three reasons - fear, dominance or because you're doing it all wrong!